anmuai/local_control_prediction/README.md

 The imaging data was around ~ 240GB, and the model took 2-3 hours to train per epoch.
 The solution was to load the images onto RAM and use PyTrotchs distributed multi GPU training, which sped up execution by approximately 90%

 Since the data size was large, we had memory constraints.
-To overcome this we decided to convert each pixel value from float32 to float16 and cropped out the borders of the image, reducing the size of the image by 70%
+To overcome this we decided to convert each pixel value from float32 to float16 and cropped out the borders of the image, reducing the size of the image by 70% facilatating the loading of the images onto RAM

 ### Results